nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ## **Create an `EXTERNAL DATA SOURCE`**

 Create your `EXTERNAL DATA SOURCE` on your s3 compatible object storage, referencing where it is on the network `LOCATION`, and the `CREDENTIAL` you defined in the previous step used to authenticate to your s3 compatible object storage.
-Use this code in a new query window on Windows1 to configure your external data
+Use this code in a new query window on Windows1 to configure your external data.

 - [ ] Execute this code on **Windows1** to create your `EXTERNAL DATA SOURCE`